 LSC Mantra Lite RRP $2,599.00 is a fader based console with a touch screen that allows for easy control of LED fixtures and has built in Apps for effects.
 The fixture Icons can be moved arrand the screen to indicate stage layout.
 There is a colour picker screen and you can save your custom colours, but there are no inbuilt swatch books because of the pricing structure of the desk.
 The desk has inbuilt help features.
 The 24 channel or fixture faders are always available at the top and there are ten scene or playback faders .
 Each playback fader can record cues or chases, so you can busk on this desk.
 Documentation is good, there are training videos on YouTube and an LSC Mantra Lite Forum for assistance.
 There are expansion wings available to add more channel faders.
 There are virtual encoder wheels on the touch screen, but this is an entry level desk so there are no physical encoder wheels.

 The Mantra Lite has been released in the USA as the Altman Genesis Console https://www.altmanlighting.com/product/genesis-console/

 The next level up desk in the LSC range is the Clarity.

-Zero 88 FLX S24 RRP $4,999 & FLX S 48 RRP $6500 ( lower prices available) are fader based desks from Zero88 that use the same ZEROS operating system as the other Zero88 desks.
+Zero 88 FLX S24 RRP $4,999 & FLX S 48 RRP $6500 ( lower prices available) are fader based desks from Zero88 that use the same ZEROS operating system as most other Zero88 desks.
 They have 2 pages of faders that are Channel or Playback faders.

 The internal 7″ touch screen can display Groups to give the operator the equivalent of the third row of Group faders on the legacy desks.